Team2-GITHUB/mmci-versioncontrol-assignment/thisisNOTempty.md

 Where does it fall short in leveraging version control tools?

 What would you do differently?
+I would create a plug-in for the CRM that would track changes automatically and run a regular report to let us know what changes have taken place.

 What would be the alternantive to version control?